 Management acceptance and application user tolerance of moderate downtime caused by failures

-Caché is designed to integrate easily with these failover solutions.
+Caché is designed to integrate easily with failover solutions provided at the operating system level, such as Microsoft Windows Server Clusters, IBM PowerHA SystemMirror, Red Hat Enterprise Linux HA, and others.
 A single instance of Caché is installed on the shared storage device so that both cluster members recognize the instance, then added to the failover cluster configuration so it will be started automatically as part of failover.
 If the active node becomes unavailable for a specified period of time, the failover technology transfers control of the cluster IP address and shared storage to the standby and restarts Caché on the new primary.
-On restart, Caché automatically performs the normal startup recovery, with WIJ, journaling, and transaction processing maintaining structural and data integrity exactly as if Caché had been restarted on the failed system.
+On restart, the system automatically performs the normal startup recovery, with WIJ, journaling, and transaction processing maintaining structural and data integrity exactly as if Caché had been restarted on the failed system.

 The standby server must be capable of handling normal production workloads for as long as it may take to restore the failed primary.
 Optionally, the standby can become the primary, with the failed primary becoming the standby once it is restored.

 Under this approach, failure of the shared storage device is disastrous.
 For this reason, disk redundancy, journaling and good backup and restore procedures are critically important to providing adequjate recovery capability.

 Virtualization platforms generally provide HA capabilities, which typically monitor the status of both the guest operating system and the hardware it is running on.
 On the failure of either, the virtualization platform automatically restarts the failed virtual machine, on alternate hardware as required.
 When the Caché instance restarts, it automatically performs the normal startup recovery, with WIJ, global journaling, and transaction processing maintaining structural and data integrity as if Caché had been restarted on a physical server.